-This IPEN website provides a range of resources and inspiration to the iLAND network.
-For example, IPEN is building up a set of Case Studies of successful learning and demonstration projects as examples for iLAND Centres in a range of climates and cultural situations – some are already available on our searchable Education Resources through applying the filter for Learning & Demonstration Centres – you can also use the search filters to find examples of Curriculum Guides and Teaching Guides there.
+This website provides a range of resources and inspiration to the iLAND network.
+For example, IPEN is building up a set of Case Studies of successful learning and demonstration projects as examples for iLAND Centres in a range of climates and cultural situations – some are already available on our searchable Education Resources through applying the filter for Learning & Demonstration Centres – you can also use the filters to find examples of Curriculum Guides and Teaching Guides.
 For more excellent examples of UK LAND centres and European farms that also operate as learning and demonstration centres go to our iLAND Resources page.

 The aim is to enable new, emerging and established centres to follow a largely self-directed learning pathway, with appropriate targeted support, to develop and improve their centres and to connect with others to share experience of what works and what doesn’t.
 For the 10-12 pilot centres, aside from providing a common set of resources, IPEN will provide a small amount of direct support in the areas of: a) iLAND centre design advice; b) funding applications; c) general advice and connections.

-Twinning of centres is an option for linking i) an established set-up with an emerging iLAND set-up, or ii) linking iLAND centres in different parts of the world or within global regions.
+Twinning of centres is an option for linking i) an established set-up with an emerging iLAND set-up, or ii) linking iLAND centres in different parts of the world or within countries, or global regions.
 Encouraging iLAND Centres to develop local/regional educators guilds and teacher training systems is another aim.

 To take this initiative forward, IPEN is establishing an iLAND Working Group.
 This will include Chris Evans who has many years of relevant experience from being involved from the start of the Himalayan Permaculture Centre in Nepal, now developing the Applewood permaculture Centre (a 20acre smallholding) in England with Looby Macnamara, and as a member of the UK LAND Advisory Group.
-Also in this iLAND WG will be the very experienced permaculture educator Morag Gamble, Ardhendu Sekhar Chatterjee who brings extensive experience from his work across the Indian subcontinent, South and South East Asia, and Cat Dolleris, who founded the first LAND centre outside of Britain in Denmark and has stimulated the spread of LAND centres in Europe.
+Also in this iLAND WG will be the very experienced permaculture educator Morag Gamble, Ardhendu Sekhar Chatterjee who brings extensive experience from his work across the Indian subcontinent, South and South East Asia, and Cathrine Dolleris, who founded the first LAND centre outside of Britain in Denmark and has stimulated the spread of LAND centres in Europe.
 Also in the group is Steve Charter, Joint IPEN Coordinator, also on the UK LAND and ScotLAND Advisory Groups, coordinator of the EuPN Education Working Group which aims to support LAND Centres to emerge across Europe, and also a member of the UK Education Working Group.
 One Working Group function will be to work with LAND reps from a particular country to help set up a national system and hand it over.
 If you are interested in being part of the Working Group email us using iLAND Working Group as the subject at: firstname.lastname@example.org

 - Where pilot iLAND centres aim to raise funds to help their centre develop, IPEN is looking at a system to provide a small amount of match funding and assistance in drafting funding applications